smchavan/Resume-Supriya-Chavan/README.md

 Government College of Engineering, Affiliated to Dr. Babasaheb Ambedkar Marathwada University, Aurangabad, Maharashtra
 ## TECHNICAL EXPERIENCE:
 ### Software Development Bootcamp, Kal Academy, Redmond, WA		May 2019-Sept.
 2019
   To refresh my Programming skills, recently, I completed a Software Development BootCamp at Kal Academy.
-As part of the BootCamp, I led a team of fellow participants to develop a Music Library app, using Universal Windows Platform, a console based Airline Reservation Management System using C++, and a functional event website using four micro services that supported Events, TokenService, Cart, and Order Management.
-Through the BootCamp projects, I was able to not only able to further hone my programming skills but also develop team work and learn new technologies like Dockerizing, Postman, and Kubernetes.
-Impressed with my performance during the BootCamp, I was offered a Teaching Assistant position at the Kal Academy.
-As a Teaching Assistant, I am helping other participants hone their algorithm and programming skills.
+As part of the BootCamp, I worked with a team of fellow participants to develop a Music Library app, using Universal Windows Platform, a console based Airline Reservation Management System using C++, and a functional event website using four micro services that supported Events, TokenService, Cart, and Order Management.
+Through the BootCamp projects, I was not only able to hone my programming skills but also work in a team and learn new technologies like Dockerizing, Postman, and Kubernetes.
+Impressed with my performance during the BootCamp, I was offered a Teaching Assistant position at the Kal Academy to help other participants hone their algorithm and programming skills.
 ## TEACHING EXPERIENCE
 Manohar Phalke Polytechnic, Sion, Mumbai India 					2002 - 2010
  * Head of the Computer Engineering Department 2006 - 2010